Certifying 3-Edge-Connectivity: Preliminaries

 \section{Preliminaries}

-We consider finite undirected graphs $G$ with \SV{$n$}\LV{$n = |V(G)|$} vertices, \SV{$m$}\LV{$m = |E(G)|$} edges, no self-loops, and minimum degree three, and use standard graph-theoretic terminology from~\cite{Bondy2008}, unless stated otherwise.
+We consider finite undirected graphs $G$ with $n = |V(G)|$ vertices, $m = |E(G)|$ edges, no self-loops, and minimum degree three, and use standard graph-theoretic terminology from~\cite{Bondy2008}, unless stated otherwise.
 We use $\edge{u}{v}$ to denote an edge with endpoints $u$ and $v$.

 A set of edges that leaves a disconnected graph upon deletion is called \emph{edge cut}.
 For $k \geq 1$, let a graph $G$ be \emph{$k$-edge-connected} if $n \ge 2$ and there is no edge cut $X \subseteq E(G)$ with $|X| < k$.
-Let $v \rightarrow_G w$ denote a path $P$ between two vertices $v$ and $w$ in $G$ and let $s(P)=v$ and $t(P)=w$ be the source and target vertex of $P$, respectively\LV{ (as $G$ is undirected, the direction of $P$ is given by $s(P)$ and $t(P)$)}.
+Let $v \rightarrow_G w$ denote a path $P$ between two vertices $v$ and $w$ in $G$ and let $s(P)=v$ and $t(P)=w$ be the source and target vertex of $P$, respectively (as $G$ is undirected, the direction of $P$ is given by $s(P)$ and $t(P)$).
 Every vertex in $P \setminus \{s(P),t(P)\}$ is called an \emph{inner vertex} of $P$ and every vertex in $P$ is said to \emph{lie on} $P$.

 Let $T$ be an undirected tree rooted at vertex $r$.
-For two vertices $x$ and $y$ in $T$, let $x$ be an \emph{ancestor} of $y$ and $y$ be a \emph{descendant} of $x$ if $x \in V(r \rightarrow_T y)$.
+For two vertices $x$ and $y$ in $T$, $x$ is an \emph{ancestor} of $y$ and $y$ is a \emph{descendant} of $x$ if $x \in V(r \rightarrow_T y)$, where $V(r \rightarrow_T y)$ denotes the vertex set of the path from $r$ to $y$ in $T$.
 If additionally $x \neq y$, $x$ is a \emph{proper} ancestor and $y$ is a \emph{proper} descendant.
 We write $x \le y$ ($x<y$) if $x$ is an ancestor (proper ancestor) of $y$.
 The parent $p(v)$ of a vertex $v$ is its immediate proper ancestor.
 The parent function is undefined for $r$.
 Let $K^m_2$ be the graph on $2$ vertices that contains exactly $m$ parallel edges.

 Let \emph{subdividing an edge} $\edge{u}{v}$ of a graph $G$ be the operation that replaces $\edge{u}{v}$ with a path $uzv$, where $z$ was not previously in $G$.
 All 3-edge-connected graphs can be constructed using a small set of operations starting from a $K^3_2$.